WICG/Realms-Initialization-Control/README.md

 document.body.appendChild(iframe);
 ```

-**RICA** attempts to provide this from a **security** point of view, which requires addressing [same origin realms](#Same-Origin-Realm) initialization significantly different, because of how [same origin realms](#Same-Origin-Realm) can be manipulated against security mechanisms the app might wish to dictate.
+**RICA** attempts to provide this from a **security** point of view, which requires addressing [same origin realms](#Same-Origin-Realm) initialization significantly different, because of how they can be manipulated against security mechanisms the app might wish to dictate.

 ## Authors: